 No doubt, game cameras are the biggest advancement in scouting in the last 100 years.
 There is no other way to actually see what’s happening at your hunting spot when you’re not there.
 The use of a game camera will surprise you, amaze you and super-charge your hunting enthusiasm.
 However, depending on where you mount your game camera, there are two potential problems: thieves and bears.
 The good news is that there are solutions.

 First, keep your camera well hidden.
 Walk through the area you’re planning on mounting it and mentally note every spot that naturally draws your eyes.
 Don’t place your camera in any of these spots, and never place one in view of a road.
 If your eyes are naturally drawn to the locations, thieves’ eyes will also.

 Simply keep your cameras out of the obvious areas, even on private land.
 It is very tempting, and easy, to follow a deer trail from the fence or road and place a camera on it.
 You want to know what’s using that trail, especially if it’s one of those “worn down to the mud” trails.
 But, if you notice it, you can bet others will, too.
 A better place for a camera may be on a secondary trail.

-Bears are also tough on cameras, as many hunters have found when they head into the woods – filled with anticipation of the pictures of big bucks and bears they are about to see.
+As all too many hunters have learned, bears are tough on game cameras.
+Hunters head back afield - filled with anticipation of the pictures of big bucks and bears they are about to see.
 Only to find a crunched, bitten and destroyed camera full of teeth marks.